WordPress vs Google Sites: Which is Better for You?

 WordPress requires you to choose and set up your hosting.
 Understanding how to handle this hosting is crucial for every WordPress site owner.

-- Self-managed hosting providers – You must know server management and coding skills to use these services.
+1. Self-managed hosting providers: You must know server management and coding skills to use these services.
 Some options are DigitalOcean Cloud, Vultr Cloud, AWS Cloud, and Azure Cloud.
-The prices are depending on the server resources.
+The prices depend on the server resources.

-- Managed hosting providers – Hosting providers manage your website for you.
-These services are best, especially for beginners and people who want to worry only about producing content, not server management.
-Siteground, Hostinger, WPX, Bluehost, Kinsta, and WP Engine are some of the examples.
+2. Managed hosting providers: Hosting providers manage your website for you.
+These services are ideal, especially for beginners and individuals who want to focus solely on content production, rather than server management.
+SiteGround, Hostinger, WPX, Bluehost, Kinsta, and WP Engine are some examples.

-You can consider using Bluehost or DreamHost, as they are official partners of WordPress.
-They also provide specialized tools, easy installations, a free domain, and other essential features like email and FTP.
+You can consider using Bluehost or DreamHost, as they are official WordPress partners.
+They also provide specialized tools, easy installation, a free domain, and other essential features, such as email and FTP.

 These platforms also offer affordable options for creating online stores on WordPress.
 They come with reliable support from WordPress specialists around the clock.